Faylixe/alexa-avs-sample-app/README.md

 Edgar is a coordination application for using Alexa into Raspberry Pi devices.
 Forked from the original [AVS sample](https://github.com/alexa/alexa-avs-sample-app).

+Allows to run AVS sample without having a desktop installed into pi, as web browser as well.

 ## Installation

 Installation process is the same that the original sample, just run the following command :